“I needed to believe that at least one person was in my corner and that there

 An executive director choosing to tell their board chair about any symptoms of burnout and asking for additional support with their work.

-In these situations, these two leaders are utilizing courage and vulnerability to cultivate protection in their partnership.
+In these situations, these two leaders are utilizing courage and vulnerability to cultivate safety in their partnership.
 This allows these leaders to be stronger together, and helps them work more productively to further the mission of their organization.

 Do you feel like your decisions are publicly supported by your board chair?